cforlando/brigade-resources/templates/ex-readme.md

 # Project Title

 Provide a project description in the style of an elevator pitch.

+Ex: This (project type) helps (target audience) do (solve a problem) so they can (expected outcome).

 Version number if applicable and any build status/test badges.

 If this is a sub-project, link back to the parent.
 Link back to the project's own repository.
 Link to any sibling projects like iOS/Android apps in different repos.

 Ex: Brigade Resources - [GitHub - Code for Orlando](https://github.com/cforlando/brigade-resources)

-Project Lead: CfO Slack name and contact email
+Project Lead: CFO Slack name and contact email

 ---

 ## About

 Give a more in-depth description of the project.
 This can include:
-* **Purpose** - how will it benefit the community
+* **Purpose** - How will it benefit the community?
-* **Target Audience/Users** - who will use and/or benefit from it
+* **Target Audience/Users** - Who will use and/or benefit from it?
-* **Technologies Used** - languages, frameworks, infrastructure, target version numbers
+* **Technologies Used** - Languages, frameworks, infrastructure, target version numbers
-* **Screenshots** - images are very effective but keep them up to date
+* **Screenshots/Images/Demo Videos** - Visuals are very effective but keep them up to date

 ## Project-specific